coder/coder/examples/templates/devcontainer-docker/README.md

 with [`envbuilder`](https://github.com/coder/envbuilder).
 The Git repository is cloned inside the `/workspaces` volume if not present.
 Any local changes to the Devcontainer files inside the volume will be applied when you restart the workspace.
-As you might suspect, any tools or files outside of `/workspaces` or not added as part of the Devcontainer specification are not persisted.
+Keep in mind that any tools or files outside of `/workspaces` or not added as part of the Devcontainer specification are not persisted.
 Edit the `devcontainer.json` instead!

 > **Note**